Skip to main content

 "Marriage, they say, halves one's rights and doubles one's duties."

-Now, while I enjoyed the book, I am not a fan of the story’s romantic resolutions.
-No, I don't like it.
+Now, while I enjoyed the book, I am not a fan of the story’s romantic endings.
 If you know, you know.
-But aside from that, I like everything else about Little Women.
-It’s a story of sisterhood, ambition, and resilience, and its timeless charm keeps pulling me back.
+But aside from that, I think it's a great book.
+I remember the happy feeling I had the first time I read it. 😊

 Comments